 With this in mind, we are introducing Optimum, a Hatch Duo concept project that bridges the gap between technology and agriculture.
 With Optimum, we aim to address the fears around food insecurity through AI and autonomous robots.
 Combining aerial surveying with AI analysis and resultant report generation activates a fleet of farm-bots that work autonomously, perform farming tasks, and ensures upkeep until successful harvest, thereby reducing food loss through crop wastage or failure.
 It enables farmers to have improved knowledge of their field and increased control over their farming practices and abilities.

 Our main objective in designing Optimum is to optimize farming efficiency, productivity, and sustainability.
-The assisting technology involved As an integrated system, Optimum has features and parts that can effectively perform farm tasks: the Scanning Bots and Modules, Drones, Docking Station, and a mobile application.
+The assisting technology involved works as an integrated system, Optimum has features and parts that can effectively perform farm tasks: the Scanning Bots and Modules, Drones, Docking Station, and a mobile application.

 With the Scanning Bots’ assistance, they can scan the soil state, crop state, save location data of crops, and transport modules to various farm areas.
 Optimum drones can correct GPS data of the bots, scan crop state, and create aerial images of the entire farm.
 Optimum’s docking Station stores and charges the modules so system interaction can continue.
 Farmers can also check on the status of each module by accessing Optimum’s docking station.
 We also created a basic Optimum phone application that farmers can easily access the entire system via a smartphone or tablet.